jlindeloef/about-sweden-quiz/README.md

 ![Next and End button](https://github.com/jlindeloef/about-sweden-quiz/blob/main/readme-images/nextendbutton.png)

 + #### Scoreboard
-  - When you answered all the questions or end the game the user will be directed to the scoreboard:
+  - When you answered all the questions or end the game the user will be directed to the scoreboard.
+  - If the user ends the game without answering all the questions, the scoreboard will give the alternative to go back to the game or reset the game.
-  - Here the user can see their score and decide to reset the quiz or if ended the game, return to the questions.
+  - If the user finishes all the questions, the scoreboard will give the alternative to reset the game and start over.

 ![Scoreboard](https://github.com/jlindeloef/about-sweden-quiz/blob/main/readme-images/scoreboard.png)